-A man was traveling from Sacramento to San Francisco, when he was attacked by a gang.
-They stripped him of his clothes, beat him and went away, leaving him half dead by the side of a highway.
+A man was going down from Jerusalem to Jericho, when he was attacked by robbers.
+They stripped him of his clothes, beat him and went away, leaving him half dead.

-A preacher happened to be driving down the same road, and when he saw the man, he passed by.
+A priest happened to be going down the same road, and when he saw the man, he passed by on the other side.

-So too, a minister, when he drove to the place and saw him, passed by.
+So too, a Levite, when he came to the place and saw him, passed by on the other side.

-But a homosexual man, as he drove by, came where he was; and when he saw the man, he took pity on him.
+But a gay man, as he traveled, came where the man was; and when he saw him, he took pity on him.

-The next day he took out his credit card and left it with the hospital receptionist.
-‘Look after him,’ he said, ‘and charge my VISA for any extra expense you may have.’
+The next day he took out two denarii and gave them to the innkeeper.
+‘Look after him,’ he said, ‘and when I return, I will reimburse you for any extra expense you may have.’

-Which of these three do you think was a neighbor to the man who fell into the hands of the gangsters?
+Which of these three do you think was a neighbor to the man who fell into the hands of robbers?

 Now, would you call this homosexual man a Good Gay and love him as you love yourself?